Bethesda Project featured in Daily News

 We began serving single men as well as women, and purchased new residences to provide homes for them.
 We created partnerships with other non-profits and local churches to best care for homeless and formerly homeless adults.
 Because each individual experiencing homelessness has a unique story and unique challenges, our locations are tailored to meet different sets of needs.
 From drop-in centers and shelters for men and women on the streets to permanent supportive and independent housing residences, our locations create a “continuum of care.”
 We meet men and women where they are, providing case management to help them achieve their highest personal potential.

-Now, more than 30 years since our beginning, Bethesda Project remains committed to our initial calling — to find and care for the abandoned poor and to be family with those who have none.
-Bethesda Project serves more than 2,000 homeless and formerly homeless men and women each year at 15 sites throughout Philadephia.
-Learn more about our programs here.
+Now, more than 45 years since our beginning, Bethesda Project remains committed to our initial calling — to find and care for the abandoned poor and to be family with those who have none.
+Bethesda Project serves individuals experiencing homelessness each year at our sites throughout Philadelphia.